 Follow the instructions on the screen.
 Move your phone camera around and scan the entire sky as directed.
 Once finished, the Starlink app will calculate the percentage of obstructions that can be expected if your dish is installed in that location.

-If you already have your Starlink installed and it has been running for at least 12 hours, you can view data about obstructions from the app.
-During the first 12 hours of being powered on, Starlink will collect obstruction data.
-When you return to the app later and tap Obstructions from the menu, you can see a graphical readout of where your obstructions are in relation to the dish.
+If you already have your Starlink installed, you can view data about obstructions from the app.
+In the first six hours after booting up, Starlink will collect obstruction data, and display it on an obstruction map.
+Open the app and tap “Obstructions” from the menu.
+You will see a graphical readout of where your obstructions are in relation to the dish.

 The app will also estimate how many interruptions you will experience with the current level of obstructions.
 Used in combination, the obstruction checker and the app statistics can be used to get a good idea of where your problem is, and how much of a problem it will be.